Qazim-07/RNN-Sentiment-Analysis-for-IMDB/README.md

-Got it — thanks for clarifying!
-Since your entire project lives inside a **single Jupyter Notebook (`.ipynb`)**, the README should reflect that structure instead of pretending there are multiple scripts and folders.
-Here’s a tailored version that fits perfectly:

----

 # 📊 RNN Sentiment Analysis for IMDB

 This project demonstrates **sentiment analysis** on the **IMDB movie reviews dataset** using a **Recurrent Neural Network (RNN)** implemented entirely in a single Jupyter Notebook.
 The model classifies reviews as **positive** or **negative**, showcasing how RNNs capture sequential dependencies in text.